IaC Lab 1 -- Use Ansible to build new Debian GNU/Linux Virtual Machines

 ```

-We have to specify the VRF context to get routing tables network entries for the management out-of-band network.
+We have to specify the VRF context to get routing table entries for the management out-of-band network.

 ```bash